xieyangxu/tryAP/README.md

   - Both methods need to build query predicate (up to 104 BDD variables), which takes a significant portion of time.
 This is O(1) and hopefully could be optimized with better implementation
   - AP verifier needs to decompose query with APs, and ACL APs are complex (with up to 104 BDD variables), this is a downside of AP verifier
   - Despite so many downsides, AP verifier boosts DFS by 3 orders of magnitude, even with a naive set implementation.
 With DFS taking the most significant bound O(n^2), AP verifier might be able to scale better then BDD verifier and other SMT-based methods

+# Conclusion

+- BDD verifier is faster in small scale networks.
+However, AP verifier boosts DFS-based reachability search by 3 orders of magnitude, and thus potentially scales better
+- The overhead of AP verifier is related with # of atomic predicates in the system and the efficiency of basic BDD util functions